Buddhist cuisine: Simple and natural

 In theory and practice, many regional styles of cooking may be adapted to be "Buddhist" as long as the cook, with the above restrictions in mind, prepares the food, generally in simple preparations, with expert attention to its quality, wholesomeness and flavor.
 Often working on a tight budget, the monastery cook would have to make the most of whatever ingredients were available.

-In Tenzo kyokun ("Instructions for the Zen Cook"), Soto Zen founder Eihei Dogen wrote the following about the Zen attitude toward food:
+In Tenzo kyokun ("Instructions for the Zen Cook"), Soto Zen founder Eihei Dogen wrote:

 In preparing food, it is essential to be sincere and to respect each ingredient regardless of how coarse or fine it is. (...)
 A rich buttery soup is not better as such than a broth of wild herbs.
 In handling and preparing wild herbs, do so as you would the ingredients for a rich feast, wholeheartedly, sincerely, clearly.
 When you serve the monastic assembly, they and you should taste only the flavour of the Ocean of Reality, the Ocean of unobscured Awake Awareness, not whether or not the soup is creamy or made only of wild herbs.
 In nourishing the seeds of living in the Way, rich food and wild grass are not separate.